awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_WritingCanary_Nodejs.md

 For example, suppose your organization has endpoints such as `prod`, `dev`, and `pre-release` for the different stages of your software development, and you need to create canaries to test each of these endpoints\.
 You can write a single canary script that tests your software and then specify different values for the endpoint environment variable when you create each of the three canaries\.
 Then, when you create a canary, you specify the script and the values to use for the environment variables\.

 The names of environment variables can contain letters, numbers, and the underscore character\.
 They must start with a letter and be at least two characters\.
 The total size of your environment variables can't exceed 4 KB\.
 You can't specify any Lambda reserved environment variables as the names of your environment variables\.
 For more information about reserved environment variables, see [ Runtime environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime)\.

+**Important**
+The environment variables keys and values are not encrypted\.
+Do not store sensitive information in them\.

 The following example script uses two environment variables\.
 This script is for a canary that checks whether a webpage is available\.
 It uses environment variables to parameterize both the URL that it checks and the CloudWatch Synthetics log level that it uses\.